 You may need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations a CrossFit gym may need include a sales tax permit and an Employer Identification Number.
+Some common local, state, and federal registrations a CrossFit gym may need include an Employer Identification Number, sales tax permit, and fitness center license.

 Step 6: Find Financing